gondolieri-coop/catalogue-chimerical/content/en/items/clothing/dress/dress-of-fruitful-graces.md

 This short daffodil-yellow linen dress features an espaliered persimmon tree, its fruits embroidered with golden threads.

-Anyone who makes eye contact with the wearer of this dress covets their attention and good will, drawn towards them; if the wearer plucks a persimmon from the dress and hands it over, the receiver becomes immune to this effect so long as they carry the persimmon.
+A personal gift from a Pentolan artisan seeking enlightenment, I verified the effects with the artisan present: anyone who makes eye contact with the wearer covets their attention and good will, drawn towards them; if the wearer plucks a persimmon from the dress and hands it over, the receiver becomes immune to this effect so long as they carry the persimmon.